veracruz-project/veracruz/docker/README.md

 (On an ordinary Linux system you can build for `nitro`, but not run the tests.)

-### `ci`

-This is the same as `localci`, above, except that you will run as root.
-This container is used for CI in the cloud.

 ### `linux`

 This is the same as `localci`, above, except only for the Linux